Undergraduate Student Communications

 Standing Deferred: If you are unable to complete a course, usually due to serious injury or illness, you may request a Standing Deferred, which allows you to complete the course in the following term.
 Note that you must have completed 60% of the course evaluation and have a minimum grade of 60% in the course work completed to date before the request will be considered for approval.

-You may wish to review the policy on Academic Misconduct: okanagan.calendar.ubc.ca/campus-wide-policies-and-regulations/student-conduct-and-discipline
+You may wish to review the Policy on Academic Misconduct: okanagan.calendar.ubc.ca/campus-wide-policies-and-regulations/student-conduct-and-discipline

 Ask for help!